Ravenbrook/mps/manual/source/pool/amc.rst

 It uses :term:`generational garbage collection`.
-That is, it exploits assumptions about object lifetimes and inter-connection variously referred to as "the generational hypothesis".
+That is, it exploits assumptions about object lifetimes and inter-connection variously referred to as "the :term:`generational hypothesis`".
 In particular, the following tendencies will be efficiently exploited by an AMC pool:

 - most objects die young;